deliaswe/logo-maker/README.md

 - The package utilizes node.js, fs package, inquier, and jest.

 ## Installation
-- To install this application, you will need to install Node.js and npm
+- To install this application, you will need to install Node.js and npm i

 https://github.com/deliaswe/logo-maker